-Such funds may rely, for example, on public budgetary resources, donor support, including international cooperation, or voluntary contributions of private enterprises.
-They may be made available in various forms, including via temporary or long-term contributions to the budgets of implementing organizations or as competitive funds for which farmers or farmer organizations may apply.
+Such funds may rely, for example, on public budgetary resources, donor support - including international cooperation - or voluntary contributions by private enterprises.
+They may be made available in various forms, including via temporary or long-term contributions to the budgets of implementing organizations, or as competitive funds for which farmers or farmer organizations may apply.

-Women and men may be involved in the conservation and sustainable use of different crops and varieties, and/or hold specific knowledge, based on the activities they engage in.
-Donors and implementing organizations may thus want to carefully consider how the interests and needs of men and women can be taken into account equally in the design of such funding activities.
+Women and men may be involved in the conservation and sustainable use of different crops and varieties, and/or hold specific knowledge, based on the activities in which they engage.
+Donors and implementing organizations may therefore want to carefully consider how the interests and needs of men and women can be taken into account equally in the design of such funding activities.